aleir97/eHand/README.md

 How to build and use
 ------
-eHand needs some dedicated hardware like EMG sensors, electrodes and A/D conversor boards to run properly.
-Until now the software has been tested at Aliexpress and Olimex EMG sensors connected to an Arduino, nonetheless in the documentation alternatives are presented.
-Feel free to use and test eHand at different platforms.
+eHand needs some dedicated hardware like EMG sensors, electrodes, and A/D converter boards to run correctly.
+The software so far has been tested at Aliexpress and Olimex EMG sensors connected to an Arduino.
+Nonetheless, in the documentation alternatives and different setups are presented.
+Feel free to use and try-out eHand on other platforms.

 **Olimex SHIELD-EKG-EMG:**
 <html>